 - Listen and support you as you provide details of the incident

 - Identify campus and community resources to help you understand your options

 - Walk you through what to expect should you choose to utilize referrals

 After your in-person meeting, you will receive an email from your team member to make sure the BRSS has answered your questions and provided appropriate referrals.

 The university will strive to protect, to the greatest extent possible, the confidentiality of persons reporting to the BRSS and of those involved in the reported incident.
 Because the university may have an obligation to address certain reported incidents, however, the university cannot guarantee complete confidentiality where it would conflict with the university’s obligation to investigate meaningfully or, where warranted, take corrective action.
 Even when some disclosure of the university’s information or sources is necessary, it will be limited to the extent possible.

 If you are concerned about the immediate health and safety of yourself or someone else, do not complete the online form.
 Please call 911 or WUPD at 314-935-5555.

 Each BRSS team member is personally committed to issues of diversity, inclusion and social justice.
 In addition, the team has undergone a thorough training process that includes information on diversity and bias, active listening, and campus resources.
-Members receive over 20 hours of training before their appointment and continued training during their tenure on the committee.

 Questions?
 Email us.